aducad/cloud-game-lister/README.md

 ## Development

-To run this project on developement mode:
+To run this project on development mode:

 ```
 $ npm run dev